-Baptisms, Weddings and Funerals
+Baptisms and Weddings

-- The celebration of Holy Baptism will require special precautions.
+- The celebration of Holy Baptism requires special precautions.
 Only one candidate should be baptized at a given service.
 The font should be emptied and disinfected before any subsequent baptism service.
 The presiding priest should wear a mask and clean gloves.
 An infant should be held by his or her parents the minister should not take the infant into his or her own arms.
 Water should be poured over the head of the candidate, using a shell or other such vessel, and no physical contact should be made between the priest and the candidate.
 Pre and Post baptismal anointing can be done with a cotton swab ("Q-tip"), again avoiding physical contact between the minister and the candidate.
-If there are any questions related to these measures, please contact the lead bishop. - The celebration of weddings or wedding blessings will require special precautions.
+If there are any questions related to these measures, please contact the lead bishop. - The celebration of weddings or wedding blessings requires special precautions.
 The rings should be handled only by the couple.
 Use of candles should be by the couple alone.
 Care should be taken in the signing of any registers by the couple or witnesses, and in the handing over of any documentation.

-Churchwardens' guidance - Booking/ticketing systems - Pre- and post-service gatherings
+Churchwardens' guidance - Booking/ticketing systems